grolston/awsmetadata/README.md

 # AWS MetaData

 Simplified function that can be loaded into memory or added to scripts for quick access to AWS EC2 metadata.
-This function does not have any dependencies.
+Leverage the function to quickly discover some of the following information:

+- ami-id
+- ami-launch-index
+- ami-manifest-path
+- hostname
+- instance-action
+- instance-id
+- instance-type
+- local-hostname
+- local-ipv4
+- mac
+- profile
+- public-hostname
+- public-ipv4
+- reservation-id
+- security-groups

 ## Dependencies